PatrickLang/KubernetesForWindowsTutorial/README.md

 ### Kubernetes deployments

-ACS-Engine - [Getting started guide for Windows clusters](http://aka.ms/windowscontainers/kubernetes) is usually the right place to start.
+AKS-Engine - [Getting started guide for Windows clusters](http://aka.ms/windowscontainers/kubernetes) is usually the right place to start.
 I did a lot of last minute work to move this forward to Windows Server 2019, but as of 12/11/2018 it's still deploying a Kubernetes v1.13-alpha release.
 Watch for a new release soon that supports Windows Server 2019 with Kubernetes v1.13.1.

 Helm - no changes, just used the latest release